 The classes in this program are offered online and at The University of Iowa's John and Mary Pappajohn Education Center in Des Moines, Iowa; not on the main campus in Iowa City, Iowa.

 Applicants must have a GPA of at least 3.0 on a 4.0 scale.
-Applicants to the School of Journalism and Mass Communication must submit scores from the Graduate Record Exam (GRE) before their applications will be considered complete.
+Applicants to the School of Journalism and Mass Communication Graduate Programs must submit scores from the Graduate Record Exam (GRE) before their applications will be considered complete.

-International applicants to the online program who are not native English speakers must also submit TOEFL scores.
+International applicants to the program who are not native English speakers must also submit TOEFL scores.
 Applicants with TOEFL scores below 100 (600 on the paper-based test) will not be considered for admission.

 SJMC Graduate Application Process

 - Apply online at the Admissions Website by clicking here.

 - After you submit your application, you will receive email instructions on how to establish your HawkID and password in order to access your Admissions Profile on ISIS (Iowa Student Information Service), our online portal for students.
 You will then upload the required supplemental documents through a secure portal.

 - For your letters of recommendation, you will be asked to provide the contact information of your recommenders on your Profile.
 The recommender will then receive an email from the Office of Admissions instructing them on how to upload a recommendation letter.

 Iowa City, IA 52242

 University of Iowa School of Journalism and Mass Communication